-Recognized for his intense richness of tone, remarkable technique and exceptional musicality, the Russian- born violinist Artur Kaganovskiy was discovered at the age of six by the renowned violinist Isaac Stern.
+Recognized for his intense richness of tone, remarkable technique and exceptional musicality, the Russian- born violinist Artur Kaganovskiy was discovered at the age of six and mentored by the renowned violinist Isaac Stern.

 A graduate of The Juilliard School, his primary teachers include Grigory Kalinovsky, Lewis Kaplan and Masao Kawasaki.

-Winner of the Waldo de Mayo International Violin Competition and recipient of the Fritz Kreisler and Joseph Fuchs scholarship awards at The Juilliard School, Artur Kaganovskiy made his Carnegie Hall debut at the Stern Auditorium in 2007, performing Elgar’s Violin Concerto with the conductor David Gilbert and members of the New York Philharmonic.
-Since then, his solo engagements have taken him throughout Europe, in North and South Americas and China, collaborating with orchestras including the Napa Valley Symphony, Bilbao Symphony Orchestra , The National Symphony Orchestra of Ukraine, Serbian National Philharmonic, Transylvania Philharmonic Orchestra, The National Chamber Orchestra of Moldova, Oradea Philharmonic Orchestra and the Salzburg Chamber Soloists amongst others.
+First prize winner of the Waldo de Mayo International Violin Competition and recipient of the Fritz Kreisler and Joseph Fuchs scholarship awards at The Juilliard School, Artur Kaganovskiy made his Carnegie Hall debut at the Stern Auditorium in 2007, performing Elgar’s Violin Concerto with conductor David Gilbert and members of the New York Philharmonic.
+Since then, his solo engagements have taken him throughout Europe, North and South Americas and China, collaborating with orchestras including the Napa Valley Symphony, Bilbao Symphony Orchestra , The National Symphony Orchestra of Ukraine, Serbian National Philharmonic, Transylvania Philharmonic Orchestra, The National Chamber Orchestra of Moldova, Oradea Philharmonic Orchestra, Csik Chamber Orchestra and the Salzburg Chamber Soloists amongst others.

 As a chamber musician he has collaborated with such artists as Pinchas Zukerman, Grigory Kalinovsky, Zachar Bron, Joseph Silverstein and Michael Tree.